hetmanskyi-cloud/AWS/README.md

 terraform apply -target=module.s3 -target=aws_dynamodb_table.terraform_locks
 ```

-2. Uncomment the backend configuration in `remote_backend.tf`
+2. Uncomment and configure the backend configuration in `remote_backend.tf` (the file contains a commented template)
+3. Replace the placeholder values with your actual S3 bucket name, DynamoDB table name, and AWS region
-3. Run `terraform init` again to migrate the state to S3
+4. Run `terraform init -reconfigure` to migrate the state to S3

 ## Security Considerations

 - All sensitive data is encrypted using KMS
+- Secrets Manager securely stores WordPress and database credentials
 - Public access to S3 buckets is blocked
 - HTTPS is enforced for all web traffic
 - Security groups follow the principle of least privilege